zeromq/rfc/43/README.md

 ---
 domain: rfc.zeromq.org
-shortname: 36/ZRE
+shortname: 43/ZRE
 name: ZeroMQ Realtime Exchange Protocol
-status: stable
+status: draft
-editor: Pieter Hintjens <ph@imatix.com>
+editors: Pieter Hintjens <ph@imatix.com>, Wes Young <wes@barely3am.com>
 ---

 The ZeroMQ Realtime Exchange Protocol (ZRE) governs how a group of peers on a network discover each other, organize into groups, and send each other events.
 ZRE runs over the [ZeroMQ Message Transfer Protocol (ZMTP)](http://rfc.zeromq.org/spec:23/ZMTP).

 ## Preamble

 Copyright (c) 2009-2014 iMatix Corporation
+Copyright (c) 2017 Barely3am

 This Specification is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 3 of the License, or (at your option) any later version.
 This Specification is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.
 You should have received a copy of the GNU General Public License along with this program; if not, see <http://www.gnu.org/licenses>.